kritzcreek/purescript-matrices/docs/Matrix.md

 getRow :: forall a.
 Int -> Matrix a -> Maybe (Array a)
 ```

+Get the row at the given index.

 #### `getColumn`

 ``` purescript
 getColumn :: forall a.
 Int -> Matrix a -> Maybe (Array a)
 ```

+Get the column at the given index.

 #### `toIndexedArray`